Wilson Reading System® (WRS) Level I Certification

 - Accurately teach the structure of the English language (presented in WRS Steps 1-6): consonant and vowel phonemes, syllable structure, common orthographic rules and spelling patterns, common Latin-base elements and affixes, etc.

-- Identify printed words that do not follow the rules of English, and incorporate multisensory structured language techniques to help students learn how to correctly read and spell these words.
+- Identify printed words that do not follow the rules of English and incorporate Structured Literacy techniques to help students learn how to correctly read and spell these words.
 These words include high frequency words.

 - Diagnostically plan and deliver lessons, addressing and understanding specific student weaknesses that impact the ability to learn to read and write.